-The majority of IVC filters has similar conical-shapes with legs ("struts") projecting out from the base ("head").
+The majority of IVC filters has similar conical-shapes with legs (“struts”) projecting out from the base (“head”).
+These implants are indicated as a treatment for blood clots.
 Models come in both a jugular or femoral version, depending on which location the surgeon is implanting the filter.

 If you have been harmed by any type of IVC filter, you may be able to bring an IVC filter lawsuit and win substantial financial compensation.
 Click on a medical manufacturer below to learn more about their filters.

 - 1. Bard

 - 7. ALN

 At this time, Bard is manufacturing the following IVC filters:

 Both are made from an alloy of titanium and nickel.
 The DENALI® filter can be used as either a temporary or permanent solution.
 The SIMON NITINOL® is meant for permanent use.

 - G2 X

 Recently, an Arizona court ordered Bard pay $3.6 million for injuries the plaintiff sustained from a G2 IVC filter.1